SQCS-TW/Etapocsm/README.md

 ## ☘️ Introduction

-- A new bot as a alternative of SQCS_Bot (which has shut down due to discord.py outage and bot maintenance), written in JS using official Discord API.
+- A new bot as an alternative of SQCS_Bot (which has shut down due to discord.py outage and bot maintenance), written in JS using official Discord API.